sukesh-ak/Nvidia-GPU-vs-CPU/README.md

-# vectorAdd - Vector Addition
+# Nvidia GPU vs CPU

 ## Description
+This sample shows a comparison between a simple vector addition task and a comparison of it between GPU vs CPU.

-This CUDA Runtime API sample is a very basic sample that implements element by element vector addition.
-It is the same as the sample illustrating Chapter 3 of the programming guide with some additions like error checking.
+CUDA Runtime API sample portion is a very basic sample that implements element by element vector addition.
+It is the same as the sample illustrating Chapter 3 of the Cuda programming guide with some additions like error checking.

 ## Key Concepts